-During their freshman year, Scholars work to compile the Independent Reading List for the Exit Interview they will take during the fall of their junior year.
+During their first year year, Scholars work to compile the Independent Reading List for the Exit Interview they will take during the fall of their third year.
 Scholars choose from a list of approved texts, each of which has been assigned a number of Reading Units (RUs).
 (Some lengthy works on the list have been assigned an RU range instead of a single RU value.
 Directors may approve selections from these works and assign an RU value based on the amount of material read.)
-The Independent Reading List should total approximately 20 RUs in each of three periods: Ancient, Medieval and Renaissance, and Modern (10 RUs from Early Modern and 10 RUs from Later Modern) for a total of 60 RUs.
+The Independent Reading List should total approximately 15 RUs in each of three periods: Ancient, Medieval and Renaissance, and Modern for a total of 45 RUs.

-Scholars must present the entire 60 points of their reading list for approval at the advisement appointment in the spring of their freshman year or at their first advisement appointment if they enter the program at a later date.
+Scholars must send their reading list to University_Scholars@Baylor.edu in the spring of their first year or at their first advisement appointment if they enter the program at a later date.

 Scholars should follow the standard format provided in the Independent Reading List Template.
 To be official, the list must be signed and dated by both student and director.
-If students wish to make subsequent changes, they must submit a new list with changes noted, and have it signed by a director.
+If students wish to make subsequent changes, they must submit a new list with changes noted for approval.

 Note: When composing your Independent Reading List, please take care to select texts that you are not reading in a course.

 University Scholars who entered in 2017 and 2018